nneeeeldoooox/nneeeeldoooox/README.md

 ### Hi there!
 My name is Mathis, and I'm a young junior developer (also a high school student).
 I'm part of several projects, mainly on Discord.
-Discover them!

 - 🔭 I’m currently working on [Platforms](https://neldox.tech)